elivergara/Django-course/README.md

-# Repo to do the work of the Coursera Django course
+# Repo to do the work of the Coursera Django course.